stolostron/compute-operator/README.md

 # compute-operator

-The Cluster Registration operator enables users to register clusters to their AppStudio workspace.
-We leverage the [multicluster engine](https://stolostron.github.io/mce-docs/) to import each cluster and add it to a ManagedClusterSet per workspace.
+The Compute operator enables users to register clusters to kcp.
+Once registered, the Compute operator is responsible for maintaining a SyncTarget (WorkloadCluster) in the desired kcp Location workspace and installing and configuring the kcp syncer.

 Please fork this repo and clone from the fork.
 All your work should be against the forked repo.